One of the most common questions I hear about Lightroom is "When should I take my images into Photoshop when I've been working in Lightroom?"

 Step Five: Output Sharpening, Exporting, Sharing, Creating - USE LIGHTROOM

 When you have done any pixel edits you can take the file back into Lightroom so that all file versions are in the same place, and so you can do anything you want with the file without having to create five different copies or upload them separately to different sites.

 From Lightroom, you can apply output sharpening, save to photo sharing sites, export for prints, share on Facebook or Instagram, create photo books, slideshows, web galleries, collages and so on.
 You can do that in Photoshop too of course, so it depends on what you want to do as to which program is the best.

 The easy, and shorter, answer to when you should use Photoshop instead of Lightroom, is this:

-Adobe didn't make a huge mistake when they bundled both Lightroom and Photoshop into their Photography Plan!
+Let me put it this way - Adobe didn't make a huge mistake when they bundled both Lightroom and Photoshop into their Photography Plan!
 These two programs work TOGETHER, not as a replacement for one another.

 In a nutshell, Lightroom is for fast editing of multiple images, and Photoshop is for pixel editing when you need to change reality or do deeper retouching one on just one image.

 I hope that cleared up any confusion about when to use Lightroom and when to use Photoshop!